 Researchers administered Delta-8 THC to mice, giving them low amounts.
 Compared to Delta-9 THC, Delta-8 THC increased their appetite and reduced their anxiety.

 A preclinical study discovered that Delta-8 THC could reduce pain and inflammation in mice with a corneal injury.

 Delta-8 THC has shown to be effective and beneficial on various occasions, but where did it come from?
 Although some of you may already know the answer, most of you may not.
 Do you know what this means?
 It’s time to delve into Delta-8 THC’s past.

 Delta-8 THC is a minor cannabinoid or a degraded form of THC that occurs in the plant in extremely small amounts.
 The cannabinoid-synthesizing enzymes in the plant don’t directly produce it.
 You need to store THC for a specified duration to convert it into Delta-8 THC.
 Commercial extractors and growers use molecular isolation and selective breeding to access large amounts of Delta-8 THC.

 Delta-8 THC is a molecule with a similar structure as Delta-9 THC, but with distinguishable differences.

-Although the two share several of the same properties, such as alleviating pain, reducing nausea, and stimulating appetite, Delta-8 THC’s psychotropic potency is lower than Delta-9 THC.
+Although the two share several of the same properties, Delta-8 THC’s psychotropic potency is lower than Delta-9 THC.

 Delta-8 THC: How It Works